Merryfield Academy Financial Aid Mission Statement

 - STUDENT LOANS, unlike most grants are borrowed money and must be repaid, with interest.
 There are two types of Federal Stafford Loan: subsidized and unsubsidized.
 Students must demonstrate financial need to receive a subsidized Stafford Loan.
 Financial Need is not a requirement to obtain an unsubsidized Stafford Loan.
 The Department of Education will pay (subsidize) the interest that accrues on subsidized Stafford loans while the student is enrolled in a qualified certificate program, on at least a half-time basis.
 The student is responsible for paying the interest on the unsubsidized loan from the time it is disbursed until the loan is paid in full.
 Students will pay the interest while in school or they can allow the interest to accrue (accumulate) have the interest added to the principal amount of your loan.

-The interest rates are as follow 3.76% on subsidized Stafford loans, 3.76% on unsubsidized Stafford Loan between July 1, 2016 and June 30, 2017 and 6.31% on Parent Plus loans.
+The interest rate are now is 4.45% on subsidized Stafford loans and unsubsidized Stafford Loan between July 1, 2017 and June 30, 2018 and 6.31% on Parent Plus loans.
 Repayment of Stafford Loans begins six months after you cease to be enrolled at any post-secondary school on at least a half time basis.
 Standard repayment is spread out over a ten year period of time; however, other repayment options are available.

 - Please visit https://studentaid.ed.gov/types/loans/interest-rates for updated interest rates.